Homelessness in the United States by state: Georgia

 The rise of neoliberal governance has dramatically changed the way that people who are homeless in heavily populated cities are dealt with and treated around the United States.
 Neoliberal governance is the promotion of human advancement through economic growth.
 The most accepted idea of achieving this is by pushing towards a free market economy which thrives off of not having much government or state participation.

 In the 1970s and 1980s, Atlanta, Georgia was one of these cities where businesses were very active in their efforts to decrease homelessness in the spirit of this idea.
 The Central Atlanta Progress (CAP) was one of the most notable voices in Atlanta promoting these sorts of initiatives.
 For example, their first major initiative was to criminalize homelessness.
 They saw the homeless population as a threat to public safety.
-Their efforts were met with conflicted responses from police and Georgian citizens due to the large size and demographic makeup of the homeless population in Atlanta.
+Their efforts were met with conflicting responses from police and Georgian citizens due to the large size and demographic makeup of the homeless population in Atlanta.
 The majority of the homeless were black males.

 On top of that, Atlanta's first black mayor, Maynard Jackson, had been recently elected into office.
 Having elected a black male into office, the topic of race and politics was prominent in the minds of many Georgian citizens.
 The idea to criminalize homelessness looked bad in the eyes of these citizens and created a lot of skepticism about the CAP's true purpose.
 Participation was not met in the way the CAP had hoped for.

 Since the 1970s and 1980s attempts to combat homelessness have continued not just from businesses but from the government level as well.
 In 1996 to prepare for hosting the Olympic games, Fulton County provided the homeless people in the area with the opportunity to leave the town as long as they could provide proof of either a family or a job waiting for them at their choice of destination.
-Fulton County would then give them a one way bus ticket provided that the recipient signed a document agreeing not to return to Atlanta.
+Fulton County would then give them a one-way bus ticket, provided that the recipient signed a document agreeing not to return to Atlanta.